 Forecasters have clocked increased interest in the higher end experience where lodges are ensconced in more remote regions, are managed to stringent Covid protocols and where guest numbers are small enough to ensure ease of social distancing in and out of camp.

-Leading luxury safari outfit *Natural Selection that owns and operates a stellar Southern African property portfolio (see their Lekkerwater Beach Lodge pictured above), has reported a hike in reservations since November last year and 2021 is looking bullish.
+Leading luxury safari outfit *Natural Selection that owns and operates a stellar Southern African property portfolio (see their Lekkerwater Beach Lodge pictured above), reported an immediate reservation uptake once the pandemic was over and 2024 is looking bullish.

-Ian Manley of communications and reputation consultants ManleySocial commented, “Private Bush camps like Geiger’s at Motswari Private Game Reserve a property managed by Newmark in the Timbavati, are on the hotlist especially with the international markets that are waiting for the green light to travel.
+Ian Manley of communications and reputation consultants ManleySocial commented, “Private Bush camps like Geiger’s at Motswari Private Game Reserve a property managed by Newmark in the Timbavati, are on the hotlist especially with the international markets that were waiting for the green light to travel.
 The term du jour -‘Bio-secure’ – is more than just a new buzzword in the hospitality sector; it’s a must-have, and for all travellers it’s non- negotiable”.
+As one of the leading camps in the region, Motswari has long fostered a conservation focus, with a particular passion for rhino preservation through an innovative project known as Rhino Disharmony.

 Local really is lekker

-While international flights to far flung destinations remain on hold, going local more than satisfies as travellers hit the road buoyed by a renewed appreciation for ‘doorstep travel’.
+While international flights to far flung destinations are ever popular, going local more than satisfies as travellers hit the road buoyed by a renewed appreciation for ‘doorstep travel’.

 South Africa’s spectacular tourism offering delivers at every turn and the sky is the limit, particularly in the Western Cape.
-Road trips have taken on a life of their own as people adventure to small towns, discovering as much as they can while the going is good.
+Road trips have taken on a life of their own as people adventure to small towns like McGregor and Riebeek Kasteel with renewed gusto and appreciation.

-Attractive special accommodation offers are coming in thick and fast too, further incentivising and enticing locals to get travelling and throw their weight behind the tourism industry that is hanging by a thread due to the absence of the international source markets.
+While hot staycation deals were landing thick and fast post pandemic, special offers always remain in play, throughout the year, further incentivising and enticing locals to get travelling and throw their weight behind the tourism industry that is still on the recovery path post the absence of the international source markets between 2019 and 2022.

 Health and wellness travel

-Disenchanted as some may be with virtual and armchair travel, it remains the sole way for many to explore, notably for those with corona virus contamination anxiety.
-To sate the static wanderer’s appetite for exploration, Google Arts and Culture has us covered with a bank of brilliant content from leading museums and galleries, in addition to virtual reality experiences and tours.
-In a smart pandemic pivot, Amazon launched a new online offering in September last year to include virtual experiences led by local experts that include learning DIY skills and taking virtual tours of far-off places and cultural landmarks.
+Disenchanted as some may have been with virtual and armchair travel during those bleak no-travel years, it remains a way for many to explore, for various reasons.
+To sate the static wanderer’s appetite for exploration, Google Arts and Culture has a bank of brilliant content from leading museums and galleries to virtual reality experiences and tours.

-In spite of all the challenges, the overriding sentiment out there is one of positivity.
-Travel like there’s no tomorrow, be well and be safe.
+In spite of all the continued challenges we face as a world beset by drama, the overriding sentiment out there is one of positivity and my overriding motto remains- keep planning and travelling, like there’s no tomorrow.

 I spoke about local travel on Capetalk- the link is here.